piyook/roshambo/README.md

 ### Prerequisites

-Node.js (v14 +) and Docker with Docker-Compose need to be installed.
+Node.js (v20 +) and Docker Desktop need to be installed.

 ### Installation